AnandSuresh02/AnandSuresh02/README.md

 - 🌱 I’m currently learning Android, Flutter, C++, JS and BTech ECE too.
 - 👯 I’m looking to collaborate on Open-Source.
 - 🤔 I’m looking for help with anything except your life problems that I can't deal with.
 - 💬 Ask me about Sci-FI stuff.
 I really like those.
-Interdimensional travel, Time travel, Black holes, Big bang, and evem Multiverse XD.
+Interdimensional travel, Time travel, Black holes, Big bang, and even Multiverse XD.
 - 📫 How to reach me: anandzzz360@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm an ultra noob.
 Some people think I'm a big brain and nerd (I am sort of, but not in the things that they think).
 I'm the laziest person you can ever meet.